Legal-NLP-EkStep/rhetorical-role-baseline/README.md

 ## 5. Training Baseline Model on train data
+The training data is in the Input Data Format specified above.To train the model on your custom data, please convert it into the required format.
-For training baseline model on your custom data, follow steps  4.1 Data preparation for  your own  data
+For training baseline model on train data, follow steps

 ### 5.1 Preprocessing
-  Once the data is in the required json format,the data need to be tokenized and written in the particular folder.This can be done by:
+  Once the data is in the input data format,the data needs to be tokenized and written in the particular folder.This can be done by:
   ```
   python tokenize_files.py